AliKelDev/AliKelDev/README.md

 *   **Multimodal Input**: Includes image analysis capabilities for context-aware discussions.

 [Live Demo](https://alikel.net/) | [Repository](https://github.com/AliKelDev/alikel.net)

+- (it will have a google calendar integration in a short while, it already works but i need to update some front end stuff before making it generally available)

 ### DeepFit - AI Personal Fitness Coach (Hiatus, working mostly on alikel.net and other projects for now)